ntop/ntopng/doc/src/basic_concepts/timeseries.rst

   :alt: Network Matrix Preference

 It can be found into the Networks timeseries page; to jump to it, access the Networks tab and then click the charts icon.
-This particular timeseries is available only from the 30 minutes timeseries on (unavailable for the 5 minutes time range).
+This pspecific timeseries is reported in all time presets except the last 5 minutes.

 .. figure:: ../img/basic_concepts_timeseries_jump_to_network_matrix.png
   :align: center